input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/verifier-generate-identity.md

 ## Steps

-Given that these are the same steps followed by **Issuer** in a [previous section](../issuer-first-steps.md), the whole code for this section is left without much explanation:
+Given that these are the same steps followed by **Issuer** in [this section](issuer-generate-identity), the whole code for this section is left without much explanation:

 ```kotlin
 val verifierMasterKeyPair = EC.generateKeyPair()